Benefits of CSL

 - Provide the opportunity to connect teaching and research with the Values, Vision, Mission, Guiding Principles and Academic Plan of the Institution.

-"From the Classroom to the Front Lines: Reflections on Reaching Public History".
+"From the Classroom to the Front Lines: Reflections on Teaching Public History".
 Click here for Laurier faculty member Roger Sarty's perspective on the experience of teaching a CSL course.

 A new study by the Higher Education Quality Council of Ontario (HEQCO) examines several types of experiential education and finds that programs that connect students directly with community organizations to work on real-life projects result in stronger engagement and better outcomes.
 Click here to read more.